vevaldeh/climate-variability-romania/README.md

 The division of the 30-year period into two equal 15-year intervals is useful for comparison but represents a methodological choice.

-Positive autocorrelation was identified in the OLS residuals.
+Positive residual autocorrelation was identified by the Durbin–Watson test (`DW = 1.2652`, `p = 0.01016`).
 This was addressed using Newey–West robust standard errors and by complementing the linear model with the Mann–Kendall trend test.

 Precipitation was analysed using aggregated mean daily values; therefore, the project does not directly model extreme rainfall events or drought episodes.